-The aircraft arrived at Phan Rang Air Base on 16 April 1967 and returned home to RAAF Amberley on 4 June 1971.
+The aircraft departed from Butterworth Air Base and arrived at Phan Rang Air Base on 19 April 1967.
+It returned home to RAAF Amberley on 4 June 1971.

 From 12 August the aircraft was used as a fire fighting training aid, sprayed with foam but fortunately not set alight.